 Ransomware is a particularly damaging type of cyberattack.
-A ransomware attack encrypts the target’s files so they can’t be accessed.
-The attacker sends a message instructing the target to pay a fee to get the files back.
+A ransomware attack encrypts the victim’s files so they can’t be accessed.
+The attacker sends a message instructing the victim to pay a fee to get the files back.
 However, in many cases the data is permanently gone, which can have a major impact on organizations and individuals.
 Here’s what you need to know about ransomware and how to keep it from happening to you.

 What is Ransomware?

 Ransomware is a type of malware that takes over users’ computers and prevents them from accessing their data.
-Most commonly, it encrypts files so users can’t access them.
+Most commonly, it encrypts files so users can’t get to them.
 Restoring the files requires a decryption key that only the hacker knows.
 The hacker demands a ransom in exchange for the key.

 The malware sends a message to the users stating that their files are inaccessible, and will only be decrypted if they send a Bitcoin payment to the attacker.
 The users are then given directions for paying the ransom in exchange for the decryption key.
-The fees vary widely, from a few hundred dollars to thousands of dollars.
+The fees vary widely, from a few hundred dollars to millions of dollars.

 Common Forms of Ransomware

 Commonly used by security and tech support scammers, scareware usually consists of a message that malware was discovered.
 Users are informed that the only way they can get rid of it is to pay a fee.
 However, if they do nothing, their files will most likely remain safe.
+The cybercriminals haven’t actually gained control over your files, but are merelt prentending that they have.

 - Screen Lockers